 - If you suspect your child is exhibiting signs of autism or another PDD, it’s vital to get a diagnosis from your doctor.
 Getting more than one opinion is a great idea, too, since autism can be misdiagnosed.

 - Signs of autism or ASD symptoms are on a spectrum and vary from person to person.

 - Once confirmed, I recommend working with your health care practitioner to treat autism using the least invasive therapies and drugs.

 - Have your child tested to see if they have an allergy or sensitivity to gluten or casein.
-Proceed to implementing a gluten-free, casein-free diet which has been shown to help signs of autism for some.
+Proceed to implementing a gluten-free, dairy-free diet which has been shown to help signs of autism for some.

 - Education is such a key part of autism awareness and it’s also a way to empower yourself to find the best treatment plan for yourself or someone you love with ASD.